CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Note the time

-Document when reaction started and when EpiPen was given
+Document when the reaction started and when the EpiPen was given

 Know where they keep their EpiPen.
-Ask them to show you how to use it.
+Ask them to show you how to use it before you ever need to.

-Having a sudden, dramatic change to diet can be isolating.
+A sudden, dramatic change to diet can be isolating.
 Your loved one might feel frustrated, anxious about reactions, or sad about foods they can no longer enjoy.
-Just listening and being patient goes a long way.
+Listening and being patient goes a long way.

 Listen